 Price: BackupBuddy starts at $80 for use on a single site.
 That plan also includes 1 GB of BackupBuddyStashcloud storage.
 You can purchase additional storage starting at $35 per year for 5 GB extra.

-How to Back Up WordPress Site: With or Without Plugins
+How to Back Up Your WordPress Site

 In this section, we’ll show you step-by-step how to back up your WordPress site…